Netflix has officially started a Netflix book club! And I am here to keep you updated on ALL the details.

 Stay Close is a thriller about three people: a suburban soccer mom who once had a wild side; a talented documentary photographer who now poses as a paparazzo; and a detective who can’t let go of a cold case.
 Each holds shocking secrets.

 As the consequences of old events threaten to ruin their lives, they begin to realize they may not want to forget the past after all.
-Their temptations draw their past lives and the current lives dangerously close together.
+Their temptations draw their past lives and their current lives dangerously close together.

 Feels Like Family (The Sweet Magnolias Book 3)

-Helen has always been a goal-getter, eventually becoming one of the most highly respected divorce attorneys in the state of South Carolina.
+In Feels Like Family, Helen has always been a goal-getter, eventually becoming one of the most highly respected divorce attorneys in the state of South Carolina.
 She’s 42 and single, wishing to start a family.

 But, her age and familiarity with divorce are complicating things.
 Sparks fly with a man who doesn’t want a family, and nothing turns out as planned in this follow-up to the popular light romance series.